 What’s all this about “denying yourself” and “living for others”?
 Look, I know we can’t decide when we were born and when we will die, but come on, I have every right to decide how I should live.
 This life belongs to me.
 Why should I deny myself the very best in life?
 Why should I live for anyone else but myself?
 If I’m meant to sacrifice myself for others, then why be born at all?
 All this talk of “dying to self” is rubbish.
-Here, I’ll show you how to get it right.
+Here, I’ll show you 5 ways you can live for yourself.

 1. You only live once, right?

 Listen, you’ve been given one chance, one lifetime.
 Don’t end it regretting the things you didn’t do.